 - Nausea and vomiting

-- Symptoms of shock such as rapid heartbeat, weak pulse and a drop in blood pressure
+- Symptoms of shock such as rapid heartbeat, weak pulse, pale skin and a drop in blood pressure

 - Loss of consciousness or seizures.